nikhilagrhnd/Codeforces__Problem__Recommender/README.md

 # Codeforces__Problem__Recommender
-Made a webpage using Node.js, express.js, ejs, html , css, mongodb. where first user will make account with his mail id in which he will require to fill his email address , his codeforces handle and set a password , done using mongodb.
+hii  Made a webpage using Node.js, express.js, ejs, html , css, mongodb. where first user will make account with his mail id in which he will require to fill his email address , his codeforces handle and set a password , done using mongodb.

 And when user login he will be recommended some problems that the user should do for practice. basically those problem are suitable for that particular user as they are extracted using users past history. then user will be shown this current rating and rankings.
 Also the problems that is unsolved by the user will also be shown,    and the Tags on which user should focus.